colonyos/colonies/docs/RPC.md

 ### Subscribe Process Events
 * PayloadType: **subscribeprocessmsg**
-* Credentials: A valid Runtime Private Key
+* Credentials: A valid Executor Private Key
 * Comments: Receives an event when a process changes state.
 The payload needs to be sent over a websocket to: wss://host:port/pubsub

 #### Payload